NOVEMBER 11 - 19, 2017

 David Sytkowski, Repetiteur / MUSICAL ARRANGEMENT

-This exhibition was commissioned by the Hudson Opera House in partnership with the Millay Colony for the Arts, and made possible, in part, with support from the New York State Council on The Arts and the Puffin West Foundation.
+This exhibition was commissioned by the Hudson Opera House in partnership with the Millay Colony for the Arts, and made possible, in part, with support from the New York State Council on The Arts, the Puffin West Foundation, and Face Stockholm.